 Coyotes have been in the City of Wyoming and the State of Ohio for many years and have rarely caused harm.
-Coyotes are more visible in the spring and fall, and appear more often at dawn and at dusk.
-They are generally shy and cautious and pose little danger for humans.
+Coyotes are more visible in the spring and fall and appear more often at dawn and at dusk.
+They are generally shy and cautious and pose little danger to humans.

 If you know that coyotes are in the area, it is best to keep your small pets inside at night when coyotes are most active.
 Coyotes live in a social unit made up of an adult pair and their young.
 They do not form packs beyond this social unit.

 There are a number of things homeowners can do to discourage coyotes from visiting their property.
-Here is a link to a handout “Coexisting with Coyotes” that the City has published.
-In addition, visit the following resources and links for more information or to talk to a wildlife expert.
+Visit the following resources and links for more information or to talk to a wildlife expert.

 Coexisting with Coyotes